Chunar5354/some_notes/leetcode/problems/JumpGame.md

         return target == 0
 ```

-For more details can read the offical solution.
+For more details can read the official solution.